 Betting MLB Futures Odds – World Series

 Opening Day in baseball marks the start of a 162-game run through an extended MLB regular season.
 The top-rated online sportsbooks in the industry offer any number of ways to bet on baseball.
-Starting with an extended lineup of futures odds.
+Starting with an extended lineup of futures odds and MLB picks.

 Futures odds for winning the World Series tops the list.
 Yet, this just scratches the surface when it comes to all the different baseball betting options.
 There are odds posted for both the American League and National League Pennant race.

 Projected win totals for all 30 MLB teams is another popular futures bet.
 You can also find posted betting odds for each team’s chance to qualify for the postseason.